 These matcha cookies are chewy sugar cookies flavored with matcha, vanilla and orange.
-They are made using one sugar cookie recipe.
-The dough is flavored with matcha, vanilla and orange!
+They are made using one sugar cookie dough.
+They are buttery and delicious!

-These matcha cookies are chewy, buttery and so delicious!
-They feature three flavors made made out of the same vanilla sugar cookie dough base.
-Part of the dough is left plain and the other two portions are flavored with matcha and orange.
+These matcha cookies are chewy, buttery and delicious!
+They are made with one sugar cookie dough divided into three flavors.
+Part of the dough is vanilla and the others are flavored with matcha and orange.

-I’ve always wanted to combine three colors in one cookie since I first tried Kaber Ellouz while I was living in Tunisia.
-These amazing Neopolitan cookies by Sarah Kieffer were exactly what I was thinking.
+I’ve wanted to combine three colors in one cookie since I first tried Kaber Ellouz in Tunisia.
+I love the idea of different flavors and colors all in one cookie!

 If you’re looking for more fun cookie recipes, try my Birthday Cake Cookies, Peach Cobbler Cookies, and Caramelized White Chocolate Cookies.